How many Christians are there in Yemen?

 Please keep praying for your brothers and sisters in Yemen.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors supports the body of Christ in Yemen by distributing relief aid and Christian literature, and offering shelter, protection and livelihood training to persecuted believers and their relatives.
+Open Doors partners support the body of Christ in Yemen by raising prayer, distributing relief aid, training believers and pastors, and offering shelter, protection and livelihood support to persecuted believers and their relatives.